 Chinese medicine works best as a combination therapy that includes acupuncture, tui na (acupressure), and other therapies such as cupping.
 Chinese herbs are also effective and may be required for certain people.
 Acupuncture diagnosis and treatment focuses on identifying the specific root imbalance causing the condition and tailoring the treatment for you.

-During the first visit, I will complete a medical history and an in depth physical examination, which focuses on an examination of acupuncture points and trigger points of the hips and pelvis.
+During the first visit, I will complete a medical history and an in depth physical examination, which focuses on an examination of acupuncture points and trigger points in the muscles.
 This information creates the picture of the specific imbalance causing the problem.

 Acupuncture is most effective through a treatment course.
 The treatment should decrease pain and urinary complaints, and improvement in sexual function.
-Many men find rapid relief, within a week or two of beginning the treatment.
+Many people find rapid relief, within about a month of beginning the treatment.
 For others, it may take longer to have an effect.
 Generally, patients come in for acupuncture once to twice a week depending on the severity, and gradually get acupuncture less frequently.
 The treatment generally lasts 3-4 months.

 The pain and other symptoms are gradually lessened.
 It is like peeling off the layers of an onion until you correct the root cause of the problem.
 The results are usually long lasting and patents have few symptoms.